realsifocopypaste333/docker-full-os/README.md

 - using rofi
   1. type rofi --show run
   2. select the apps ex =vlc
-  3. vlc docker full os apps  with run directly the host os
+  3. vlc docker full os apps  with run directly from the host os
-  4. play some move / videos / audio with that vlc :)
+  4. play some movies / videos / audio with that vlc :)
 - using cairo-dock
   1. type cairo-dock
   2. cairo-dcok will launch to host os